 Although many business owners don’t refer to their communications as PR (public relations), their communications effectively serve as just that.

-PR is the way organizations, companies and individuals communicate with the public and media.
-Having good PR can bring your brand adoration, esteem, and loyalty.
+PR is the way organizations, companies, and individuals communicate with the public and media.
+Good PR can bring your brand adoration, esteem, and loyalty.
 Smart PR can take a potential trainwreck of a situation and turn it into something advantageous for your company.

 It can quickly impact your revenues or the trust your customers have in your brand.

-Last year, many of you will recall the negative stories about the EpiPen after Mylan, the company that manufactured the EpiPen substantially increased the price by 400 percent.
+Some of you may recall the negative stories about the EpiPen after Mylan, the company that manufactured the EpiPen, substantially increased the price by 400 percent.
 The public outcry and negative publicity damaged Mylan in many ways.
 Mylan tried to recover by offering a generic product, but the damage was already done.
-The government started an anti-trust investigation, Mylan was sued, the stock fell by more than 70%, and the company had to layoff thousands of employees.
+The government started an anti-trust investigation, Mylan was sued, the stock fell by more than 70%, and the company had to lay off thousands of employees.

 United CEO response to United Express Flight 3411. pic.twitter.com/rF5gNIvVd0